 *Note: The methods I explain below are only for fruit and tomatoes, preserving non-acidic vegetables, meat or fish requires more attention and correct timing.
-It is also recommended to always add salt when preserving tomatoes.
+It is also recommended to always add salt and lemon juice or vinegar when preserving tomatoes.

 1. WATER BATH METHOD

 This is my favourite way to preserve and the one I use the most.
-However you really need a proper ‘water-bath’ preserver to do this successfully.
-I have a Fowlers Vacola (pictured above) that I picked up brand new from a secondhand market for $20 (I know score of a life-time!).
+However, you really need a proper ‘water bath’ preserver to do this successfully.
+I have a Fowlers Vacola (pictured above) that I picked up brand new from a secondhand market for $20 (I know the score of a lifetime!).
 If you are serious about preserving it is worth the investment, but it is an investment (new about $150).
 You can also fashion your own water bath using a large pot with something in the base (a wire rack) to hold the jars off the bottom of the pot – the jars need to be completely submerged in the water so it needs to be a BIG pot.

 2. OPEN PAN METHOD [similar to the overflow method]